jakobzhao/geog458/labs/lab02/readme.md

 1. Complete the main tasks in **section 2**.
 Export and save the `tweets.csv` file to the `assets` folder under your own repository.
 (POINT 15)

 2. Complete the main tasks in **section 3**.
-Export and save both your `qgz` file and a screenshot of your map to the corresponding folder in your repository.
+Export and save both your `qgz` file and an exported image of the map to the corresponding folder in your repository.
 (POINT 15)

 3. In the `readme.md` file, write a short narrative for your generated map, making any meaningful analysis on the distribution of collected data.
 (POINT 20)